 Have you ever stood in the front row at a concert, under the speaker, where you can feel the power of the bass drum pound at your chest?
 Have you felt a deafening crack of thunder pulse through the air and still your heart for a second?
 Do you know that feeling?
 That was it.
 But it wasn’t a drum.
 It could have been thunder, but it wasn’t.
-As a powerful boom hit the chests of each person strolling through the park, the entire world stopped in an instant.
+As a powerful boom hit the chests of each person strolling through the park, the entire world stopped.
 In a held breath all speech ceased, every foot heavy in a frozen stance.
 “Was that…” eyes searched the sky frantically, and as quickly as it froze the moment broke free into total chaos.
 “Yes.
 Run.”

 Now, as a faint whisper in the distance, a siren sounded.
 Yeah, thanks for the warning.
-A muffled voice uttered in a foreign language over a loud speaker.
+A muffled voice uttered hasty words in a foreign language over a loud speaker.
 It wasn’t over.
 Every one stared, wide-eyed, at the cold stone walls as if at any second they could come alive, the sunlight and desert sand bursting in from behind them.

 Maybe that’s why I love sleeping under the stars in the holy land, walking the shore of the Galilee.
 Rich in history, they know.
 The same God, the same me, growing and walking through amazing days and adventures, but somehow, when I’m there, my world understands.
-It’s feels like the earth itself remembers the touch of his feet and moves, even if every so subtly, with the reminiscent longing and expectation of His return.
+It’s as though the earth itself remembers the touch of his feet and moves, even if every so subtly, with the reminiscent longing and expectation of His return.